Private Full Day tour To Giza pyramids,Sphinx,Memphis & Saqqara

 Koshari

-A hearty dish made with lentils, rice, pasta, chickpeas, and fried onions, topped with a spicy tomato sauce and garlic vinegar.
+A popular street food made with a mix of rice, lentils, chickpeas, pasta, and fried onions, topped with a spicy tomato sauce.

 Ful Medames

-A traditional breakfast dish made from slow-cooked fava beans, often served with tahini, lemon juice, and olive oil.
+A traditional breakfast dish made with mashed fava beans, garlic, lemon juice, and olive oil, often served with bread.

 Molokhia

-A green leafy vegetable soup, often served with chicken or rabbit and eaten with bread.
+A green leafy vegetable soup made with jute leaves, garlic, and coriander, often served with rice or bread.

 Popular Activities